mohammadrony/jenkins-docker-kubectl-setup-playbook/README.md

-# Prepare Jenkins, Docker and Kubectl in CentOS 9
+# Prepare Jenkins, Docker and Kubectl in CentOS 9.

-An Ansible playbook to prepare Jenkins server, Docker platform in CentOS linux.
+An Ansible playbook to prepare Jenkins server, Docker and Kubectl configuration in CentOS 9

 ## Pre-requisites